aldehir/llm-serving-tests/README.md

 - **standard** - Basic functionality: tool calling, JSON schema.
 Works with any model.
 - **reasoning** - Requires `reasoning_content` support (thinking tokens).
 For reasoning models like DeepSeek R1.
 - **interleaved** - Multi-turn agentic flows where reasoning must be sent back to the server.
-Requires interleaved reasoning support in the chat template.
+Also includes all reasoning tests (since interleaved models support reasoning).

 ```bash
 # Test a standard model